BasicJava101/basicjava101.github.io/01-datatype.md

 | float  | 4 bytes             | Approximately ±3.40282347E+38F (6–7 significant decimal digits) |
 | double | 8 bytes             | Approximately ±1.79769313486231570E+308 (15 significant decimal digits)|

+Developers generally uses double because the precision is better.
+Because of the way double are store is not 100% correct, in the real world, we do not use double or float for money.

 ### Casting